BenStrutt/Boardsy/README.md

 board.square('a5')
 ```

-`Board#row` returns the row,from left to right as an array, in which the given square is located.
+`Board#row` returns the row, from left to right as an array, in which the given square is located.
 `Board#col` or `Board#column` returns the column, from bottom to top as an array, in which the given square is located.
 Both methods will accept a `Square` object as an argument as well as coordinates formatted in the same way as `Board#square`.